Black Sea raid: Prelude

 In a discussion over the weekend of 12–13 September, Enver gave Souchon permission to take his ships into the Black Sea to perform maneuvers.
 The Ottoman naval minister, Ahmed Djemal, discovered Souchon's plans and strictly forbade him from moving out of the Bosphorus.
-The Ottoman cabinet debated the matter over the next few days, and on 17 September Enver told Souchon that his authorisation to operate in the Black Sea was "withdrawn until further notice."
-Furious, Souchon went ashore the next day and berated Grand Vizier Halim for his government's "faithless and indecisive behavior" while threatening to take matters into his own hands and "behave as dictated by the conscience of a military officer."
-He subsequently demanded that Enver, at the very least, allow the German light cruiser to stage exercises near the mouth of the Bosphorus with several Ottoman destroyers.
+The Ottoman cabinet debated the matter over the next few days, and on 17 September Enver told Souchon that his authorisation to operate in the Black Sea was "withdrawn until further notice".
+Furious, Souchon went ashore the next day and berated Grand Vizier Halim for his government's "faithless and indecisive behavior", while threatening to take matters into his own hands and to "behave as dictated by the conscience of a military officer".
+Souchon subsequently demanded that Enver, at the very least, allow the German light cruiser to stage exercises near the mouth of the Bosphorus with several Ottoman destroyers.
 Here Souchon hoped the ships could engage the Russian Black Sea Fleet and bring the Ottoman Empire into the war.
 Enver promised to do what he could.